Chicken curry

-Chicken curry or curry/curried chicken is a South Asian dish originating from the Indian subcontinent.
+Chicken curry or curry/curried chicken is an Indian dish originating from South Asia.
 It is common in the cuisine of the Indian subcontinent, Caribbean, Southeast Asia, Great Britain, and South Africa.
 A typical curry from the Indian subcontinent consists of chicken stewed in an onion- and tomato-based sauce, flavoured with ginger, garlic, tomato puree, chilli peppers and a variety of spices, often including turmeric, cumin, coriander, cinnamon, and cardamom.
 Outside of South Asia, chicken curry is often made with a pre-made spice mixture known as curry powder.